SJayJaybee/Web3-Security-Audits/README.md

 As a White-Hat Auditor, I adhere to strict security reporting standards.
 Please note the following regarding this public repository and my associated documentation:

 * **Sanitized Education:** The post-mortems and code snippets in this repository are sanitized representations of historical exploits.
 They do not expose live, unpatched zero-day vulnerabilities in active protocols.
-* **Simulated Financials:** Any transaction volumes, wallet balances, or token tickers referenced in my playbooks are simulated dummy variables used purely for architectural demonstration.
-* **IP Protection & Watermarking:** You will notice my "SJAYJAYBEE" branding and logos embedded into the security playbooks.
-This acts as a deliberate watermark to protect my proprietary security checklists and visual architecture from being scraped by competing agencies.

 ---
 *Secured and Architected by SJAYJAYBEE.*